 About the Tullie and Rickey Families

-We’d like to thank and recognize the incredible support and generosity of LJI Board Director Tom Tullie and his wife Judy, as well as Dave and Brenda Rickey and their families.
-With their joint commitment to the SPARK program made in 2019, we now have the assurance that this program will have funding for at least four awards per year for the next 10 years.
-Their impact on the early-career researchers at La Jolla Institute will be profound, as will the knowledge we gain from the projects that are seeded by the SPARK awards.
-We have honored their commitment by renaming the SPARK program The Tullie and Rickey Families SPARK Awards for Innovations in Immunology.
+We’d like to thank and recognize the incredible support and generosity of LJI Board Director Tom Tullie and his wife Judy, as well as LJI Board Director Dave Rickey and his wife, Brenda, and their families.
+Their joint commitments to the SPARK program made in 2019 meant LJI has the assurance that this program will have funding in place for several awards a year for the next decade.
+That year, LJI honored their commitment by renaming the SPARK program to The Tullie and Rickey Families SPARK Awards for Innovations in Immunology.

-“I’ve been an entrepreneur and involved in innovation my entire career, but this is the most exciting program I’ve seen because the ideas these young scientists have are not only fascinating, they have the potential to generate breakthrough discoveries that will someday save lives,” says Tullie, who also serves on the Institute’s board.
+Tom Tullie was one of the first SPARK pitch reviewers in 2018, and that was what drove him to get his family engaged in the program.
+“I’ve been an entrepreneur and involved in innovation my entire career, but this is the most exciting program I’ve seen because the ideas these young scientists have are not only fascinating, they have the potential to generate breakthrough discoveries that will someday save lives,” says Tom.
+Since then, Tom and his wife Judy and their daughters Jaqueline, Anna and Samantha have all taken part in the pitch review process.

-For the Rickeys, involvement in the SPARK program was spurred by the couple’s belief in the Institute’s mission itself.
-“Brenda and I love the idea of ‘life without disease’ because so many of our friends and family have suffered or died from cancer, heart problems, dementia, and other ailments,” Rickey says.
-“A lot of non-profits don’t have clear goals, but the Institute’s mission is concise while being extremely bold and ambitious.
-It may not be fully realized in our lifetime, but we believe with the amazing talent of their scientists, the Institute’s mission is achievable.”
+For the Rickeys, involvement in the SPARK program was spurred by an invitation from Tom and also by the couple’s belief in the Institute’s mission.
+“Brenda and I love the idea of ‘life without disease’ because so many of our friends and family have suffered or died from cancer, heart problems, dementia, and other ailments,” Dave says.
+The Rickeys were attracted to the SPARK program largely due to its structure and opportunity to drive research forward.
+“In the philanthropy world, we like to give money where there will be a return.
+This program is really tangible and it’s good to see.”